jessbudd/eleventyone-blog-2019/src/site/blog/typeform-object-object-screenreader-issue.md

 The fix was as simple as removing the bolding by highlighting the text and entering the keyboard shortcut again.

 > As of 30 April, this bug is still present.
-Until Typefxorm fixes it, you can check out the behaviour on this [dummy Typeform](https://mazwz8p5bmj.typeform.com/to/xp4jURhT).
+Until Typeform fixes it, you can check out the behaviour on this [dummy Typeform](https://mazwz8p5bmj.typeform.com/to/xp4jURhT).

 <img src="/images/posts/typeform1.png" alt=""/>